dannisliang/vongott-unity/vongott/Docs/Design/Menus.md

 ## Quick inventory
 - only visible upon invocation
+- option to bind items to keys

 ## Quick upgrade menu
 - a wheel selection screen
-- activated via middle mouse button
 - option to bind upgrades to keys

 # Game menu